kristopolous/TickTick/README.md

  * shift
  * items

-Along with assignment operations<sup>1</sup>, and Javscript like indexing into objects and arrays.
+Along with assignment operations<sup>1</sup>, and Javascript like indexing into objects and arrays.

 Additionally, bash variables "$[name]" are preserved in the ticktick blocks.
 For instance, once could do